The ideal Florida beach vacation but in the middle of America?

 Seeing both sides for yourself

 Now, when visitors come to Indiana Dunes National Park, they see the resulting hodgepodge of conservation and progress at every turn.
-There are steel mills and a power plant visible from certain vantage points along the pristine beaches, their fat stacks spitting clouds into the sky.
+There are steel mills and a power plant visible from certain vantage points along the pristine beaches, their fat smokestacks pumping clouds of pollutants into the sky.
 Older neighborhoods dot the landscape where bogs and dunes once stood, but walk a few blocks away and you’re engulfed in a gorgeous natural landscape unlike any you’ll find elsewhere on Earth.

 Many other visitors hike the park’s miles of trails, climb the dunes and enjoy the lovely beaches.